-The Sathya Sai Young Adults (YAs) are an integral part of the Sri Sathya Sai International Organisation (SSSIO) and actively participate in a variety of devotional, educational, community service, and humanitarian relief projects worldwide.
+The Sri Sathya Sai Young Adults (YAs), an integral part of the Sri Sathya Sai International Organization (SSSIO), actively participate in a variety of devotional, educational, community service, and humanitarian relief projects worldwide.

-In addition, there are nine International YA Subcommittees which provide an opportunity for YAs to participate in interesting programmes and projects designed specifically to cater to a wide range of interests.
-The International YA subcommittees include:
+The programs organized by the YAs were supported by nine international YA subcommittees which provide opportunities to participate in interesting projects designed specifically to cater to a wide range of interests, while nurturing spiritual growth.

 Serve the Planet (STP)

-Sathya Sai International Leadership Programme (SSILP) for Young Adults
+Sri Sathya Sai International Leadership Programme (SSSILP) for Young Adults

 InSAIghts (formerly Young Adults Talent Development)